Kuldeep938/se20uari083_085_033/README.md

 - **Temperature Error:** ±2%
 - **Power Supply:** 3.3v - 5v

-This experiment focuses on uploading sensor data from the DHT11 sensor to a Firebase Realtime Database using a Raspberry Pi.
+/Assignment: This experiment focuses on uploading sensor data,namely temperature & humidi from the DHT11 sensor to a Firebase Realtime Database using a Raspberry Pi.

+## AI in project

+Applying the Kalman filter to the sensor values to eliminate the anamolies in sensor readings.

+#Working principle of the kalman filter:
+The Kalman filter deals effectively with the uncertainty due to noisy sensor data and, to some extent, with random external factors.
+The Kalman filter produces an estimate of the state of the system as an average of the system's predicted state and of the new measurement using a weighted average.

+    {\displaystyle \mathbf {x} _{k}=\mathbf {F} _{k}\mathbf {x} _{k-1}+\mathbf {B} _{k}\mathbf {u} _{k}+\mathbf {w} _{k}}

+    Fk, the state-transition model;
+- Hk, the observation model;
+- Qk, the covariance of the process noise;
+- Rk, the covariance of the observation noise;
+and sometimes Bk, the control-input model as described below; if Bk is included, then there is also
+- uk, the control vector, representing the controlling input into control-input model.